exasol/bucketfs-java/doc/user_guide/user_guide.md

 The full path consists of:

 * name of IP or hostname of the machine on which the service runs
-* name of the service hosting the bucket
+* name of the service hosting the bucket (aka.
+"BucketFS name")
 * name of the bucket itself
 * relative path to the object inside the bucket